- Click Thread/Tap

 you specify whether you wish to create a thread or a tap just by selecting

-Because of the geometrical element type you
+the appropriate option. - Because of the geometrical element type you

 have just selected, by default, the application proposes you to create a